sagol-python-for-neuroscientists/textbook-public/assignment3/HW3.md

         # ...

     def convert(self):
-        """ Convert self.file to one-word-in-line Morse and write it back to the disk """
+        """ Convert self.file to one-word-in-line Morse """

+    def to_disk(self, fname='lorem_morse.txt'):
+        """ Writes data to the disk with filename == fname """

 ```